Cup-Of-JavaScript/JavaScript-Intro-2/assignments2.md

 ```

 ## Ex.
 3
-Create an arrow function named: `shortestString` that returns the longest string from an array of strings:
+Create an arrow function named: `shortestString` that returns the shortest string from an array of strings:

 When you are finished submit a PR.